manolomartinez/greg/README.md

 will fill the *genre* tag with the string "Ancient Music", and the *comment* tag with the download date.

-Finally, let us add a video podcast
+Let's add a video podcast

     greg add TEDTalks http://feeds.feedburner.com/TEDTalks_video